Class Schedule

 📘 Course Materials

-• HNMC Employees: May borrow a PALS manual from the Simulation Center office on 4 West – ISL.
+• HNMC Employees: May borrow a PALS manual prior to class from the Simulation Center office on 4 West – ISL.
 A payroll deduction form must be completed when borrowing and will be discarded upon return of the book.

 • General Public: Manuals can be picked up prior to class or will be distributed the day of training.
 Participants may also purchase a manual through an AHA-authorized provider.